 Check out Part 2 here and the archive here!

 Sara in her thesis carrel talking about how badass her grandma is.

 Welcome to the second installment of THESISCRAZY 2018!
 You thought we died because there hasn’t been a post in a week, but you were wrong!
 The thesis writers in this post are pheNOMENAL so get ready to ~dive into their lives~.
 We’re in the final stretch (one week left!!!!)

 Check out Part 1 here and the archive here!

-Get your thesis fix after the jump.
+Get yo thesis on after the jump

 Thesis-ing is after the jump.

 On February 15th, President Roth emailed an announcement of this year’s commencement speakers and Honorary Degree Recipients.
 The 186th Commencement Address will be delivered by Daniel Handler ’92, also known under his pen name Lemony Snicket.
 Fellow degree recipients are Anita Hill, Professor of Social Policy, Law, and Women’s, Gender and Sexuality Studies at Brandeis University, and Joshua Boger ’73, scientist and chair emeritus of the Wesleyan Board of Trustees.
 Commencement will be Sunday, May 27, 2018.